Microbiota: Projects

 The Human Microbiome Project launched in 2008 was a United States National Institutes of Health initiative to identify and characterize microorganisms found in both healthy and diseased humans.
 The five-year project, best characterized as a feasibility study with a budget of $115 million, tested how changes in the human microbiome are associated with human health or disease.

 The Earth Microbiome Project (EMP) is an initiative to collect natural samples and analyze the microbial community around the globe.
 Microbes are highly abundant, diverse and have an important role in the ecological system.
 Yet As of 2010, it was estimated that the total global environmental DNA sequencing effort had produced less than 1 percent of the total DNA found in a liter of seawater or a gram of soil, and the specific interactions between microbes are largely unknown.
 The EMP aims to process as many as 200,000 samples in different biomes, generating a complete database of microbes on earth to characterize environments and ecosystems by microbial composition and interaction.
 Using these data, new ecological and evolutionary theories can be proposed and tested.

-Gut microbiota and type 2 diabetes

-The gut microbiota are very important for the host health because they play role in degradation of non-digestible polysaccharides (fermentation of resistant starch, oligosaccharides, inulin) strengthening gut integrity or shaping the intestinal epithelium, harvesting energy, protecting against pathogens, and regulating host immunity.

-Several studies showed that the gut bacterial composition in diabetic patients became altered with increased levels of Lactobacillus gasseri, Streptococcus mutans and Clostridiales members, with decrease in butyrate-producing bacteria such as Roseburia intestinalis and Faecalibacterium prausnitzii.
-This alteration is due to many factors such as antibiotic abuse, diet, and age.

-The decrease in butyrate production is associated with defects in intestinal permeability, which could lead to endotoxemia, which is the increased level of circulating Lipopolysaccharides from gram negative bacterial cells wall.
-It is found that endotoxemia has association with development of insulin resistance.

-In addition that butyrate production affects serotonin level.
-Elevated serotonin level has contribution in obesity, which is known to be a risk factor for development of diabetes.

-Microbiota can be transplanted in the human body for medical purposes.

-Gut microbiota development and antibiotics

-The colonization of the human gut microbiota may start already before birth.
-There are multiple factors in the environment that affects the development of the microbiota with birthmode being one of the most impactful.